gitter-badger/kthoom/README.md

   * 1/2: Show 1 or 2 pages side-by-side in the viewer.
   * 3: Long Strip
   * F: Toggle fullscreen.
+  * P: Hide metadata viewer and reading stack panel buttons.
   * S: Toggle the Reading Stack tray open.
   * T: Toggle the Metadata Tag Viewer tray open.
-  * P: Hide metadata viewer and reading stack
   * ?: Bring up Help screen

 You can tell kthoom to open as many books as you like in the Choose Files dialog (shift-select all